What to Do If You Receive a Massive Medical Bill

 If the bill exceeds $10,000, consider hiring a professional.
 Services like CoPatient or Solace Health specialize in auditing bills for a percentage of the savings they find.
 These advocates speak the language of billers and can often spot technicalities that a layperson would miss, such as "upcoding" or illegal balance billing.

-Case Studies in Resolution
+Resolution Case Studies

 Case 1: A patient in Texas received a $64,000 bill for an emergency ER visit involving a heart rhythm issue.
 By requesting the itemized bill, they found a $12,000 charge for a room they were never admitted to.
 After pointing out this "clerical error" and citing Fair Health Consumer data, the hospital settled for $8,000.